Some time ago, I offered up the idea of the money-free weekend:

 Design and build a bunch of different paper airplanes, then have a competition in the back yard to see which one flies the best.
 This is a great way to use up some scrap paper, particularly old newspapers.
 You can easily turn it into a contest – the winner gets to pick what activity to engage in next, or gets to choose what you’re having for supper.

-It’s amazing how much a room can be refreshed just by moving the furniture around to a new position.
+It’s amazing how much you can refresh a room just by moving the furniture into new positions.
 Try moving the couch to a different wall, then moving the entertainment center elsewhere.
-Take your bed and turn it ninety degrees, then moving the dressers to match the new configuration.
-It’ll refresh the look of the room and give you a good workout to boot.
+Take your bed and turn it 90 degrees, then move the dressers to match the new configuration.
+It can completely refresh the look of the room and give you a good workout to boot.